Graham · Fife & Perthshire

 - Can I bring my dog up Meall Reamhar?

-- Is there mobile signal on Meall Reamhar?
+- What's mobile reception like on Meall Reamhar?

 - Variable.
 EE intermittent on the plateau; better on south-facing slopes.